 The Tonic Ball committee had waited years for Tonic #9…#9…#9 and brought Beatlemania to Fountain Square for one night.
 Also introduced at Tonic #9 was Tiny Tonic, and all-ages, kid-focused show featuring kids’ crafts, food and music by Ruditoonz.

 It was obvious that the annual show was continuing to outgrow its confines, so Tonic Ball X expanded to a third venue, the White Rabbit Cabaret.
 Tonic X featured the music of Michael Jackson, REM and David Bowie.

 For Tonic XI, we covered the music of The Kinks, Stevie Wonder, and U2.
 It also marked the first year we blocked off Virginia Avenue to make the party easier to navigate—and safer for pedestrians.
 We raised more money than ever, and much of that is thanks to the hard work of our new chairman, Matt Mays.

 At Tonic XII, featured Tom Petty, the Pixies, and The Grateful Dead.
 The 2013 edition of Tonic saw our biggest and most successful year to date.
 Over 1,600 music fans, artists and musicians descended on Fountain Square for a beautiful evening of rock n’ roll.
 Tonic 12 featured over 45 bands, rocked three stages for over six hours and raised more than $50,000 for Second Helpings.

 All in all, thousands of fans have experienced a series of superb shows featuring memorable performances by some of the area’s top rock, pop, country, folk, jazz, and blues artists.
-Most important, Tonic Ball has raised over $100,000 to support Second Helpings.
+Most important, Tonic Ball has raised plenty of funds to support Second Helpings.
 It’s an amazing example of what can happen when people work together and play together for a great cause.